 Here is a summary of why I chose this simple workout, how I execute in terms of performance, and how I stick to my fitness habit (almost) every day.

-I wanted a quick fitness routine that helps me maintain my body.
-Enough to stay in shape, a bit of “cardio feeling” and nice smoothing chemicals after the workout.
-Below are the details of my daily simple workout routine (Last Update: 29 Jun 2021):
+I wanted a quick fitness routine that would help me maintain my body.
+Enough to stay in shape, a bit of “cardio feeling,” and smoothing chemicals after the workout.
+Below are the details of my daily simple workout routine

 Workout At the gym